brandur/sorg/content/articles/postgres-default.md

 statements have to wait.
 In any system with a lot of ongoing access to the table, that's a huge problem.

 {{Figure "Transactions blocking during a table rewrite."
-(NewImgSrcAndAlt "/assets/images/postgres-default/blocking.svg" "Transactions blocking during a table rewrite.")}}
+(ImgSrcAndAlt "/assets/images/postgres-default/blocking.svg" "Transactions blocking during a table rewrite.")}}

 Historically, accidentally locking access to a table when adding a column has been a common pitfall for new Postgres